 Prefabricated plant room

 Working with our supply chain specialist, Waites, and our in-house services engineering team, BAM Services Engineering, the plant room for the College was constructed off-site, then delivered and craned into position before being ‘plugged in’ to the building services.
 The use of prefabricated plant rooms or modules has increased as BIM is used more widely.
-The building services installation was designed and built digitally and whilst the services infrastructure was being fitted in the building, the plant room was being manufactured off-site.
+The building services installation was designed and built digitally, and while the services infrastructure was being fitted in the building, the plant room was being manufactured off-site.
 This allowed the plant to be pre-commissioned, ensuring it worked efficiently first time, saving time on site and reducing the need for recommissioning.
 At the end of its life, the plant room can also be decommissioned and removed for controlled disassembly and reuse or recycling of parts.

 Prefabricated plant room improved